 When it comes to ice fishing walleye, it’s hard to beat Upper Red Lake.
-My family and I have been fishing it consistently for the last five or six years, with it producing some of the best days of fishing in my life (100 fish days).
+My family and I have been fishing it consistently for the last seven or eight years, with it producing some of the best days of fishing in my life (100 fish days easy).
 Not only does it hold an insane population of walleye, but it also provides some of the easiest fishing you can find.
-With so many people asking me the basics of where to go and what to do – I have chosen to break down everything you need to know when fishing Upper Red Lake including what to use, where to go, and where you can stay.
+With so many people asking me the basics of where to go and what to do – I have chosen to break down everything you need to know deciding to ice fish Red Lake, including what to use, where to go, and where you can stay.

 Below you will find out about: